 plural noun[usually treated as singular]

-A form of gymnastics emphasizing dance-like rhythmic routines, typically accentuated by the use of ribbons or hoops: rhythmic gymnastics is a blend of dance, drama, and music
+A form of gymnastics emphasizing dance-like rhythmic routines, accentuated by the use of clubs, balls, ribbons, or hoops: rhythmic gymnastics is a blend of dance, drama, and music

 More example sentences

 - Power tumbling has replaced rhythmic gymnastics as another phase of the meet.